AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 > Tip: you can pipe the output of this command directly to your clipboard by adding "`| Set-Clipboard`" to the end of the command on windows.

 >Note: If you have access to multiple subscriptions you need to select the subscription you want to work with using: `Select-AzAccount -SubscriptionId <subscription id>`

+**Azure Portal:**
+- Navigate to the resource in the Azure portal.
+- Click on JSON view in the top right corner
+- Copy the Resource ID to your clipboard

 Once you have found the id of your resource you can insert it to your VSCode session.